 (a) a Category A member who has not made an election under regulation 14A becomes a Category B member; and

-(b) the balance of the member’s accumulation account is less than the benefit (in this subregulation called “the member’s notional benefit”) to which the member would have been entitled if, on the day the member ceased to be a Category A member, the member had ceased to be in the employment of the employer in a case to which regulation 21(1) applied,
+(b) the balance of the member’s accumulation account is less than the benefit (in this subregulation called the member’s notional benefit) to which the member would have been entitled if, on the day the member ceased to be a Category A member, the member had ceased to be in the employment of the employer in a case to which regulation 21(1) applied,

 the Superannuation Board is to credit to the member’s accumulation account the amount by which the accumulation account balance is less than the member’s notional benefit.

-[(2), (3) repealed]
+[(2), (3) deleted]

 (4) A Category B member who becomes a Category A member shall, as a Category A member, be granted such rights to benefits additional to those otherwise provided under these regulations as are determined by the Superannuation Board on the advice of the actuary.